 Fair Isaac has altered its FICO scoring model, calling it FICO 08, to hopefully better predict consumer defaults.
-FICO 08 will continue to have a range 350 - 800, and it will still rely heavily on the amount of debt and payment history.
+FICO 08 ranges from 300 to 850, and it will still rely heavily on total debt and payment history.
 However, FICO 08 will no longer use authorized user accounts in calculating the score.
-More positive weight will be given to users who have multiple types of credit, such as auto loans and mortgages, in addition to credit card history, while the debt-to-credit ratio—the total debt compared to a user's total credit line—will be given greater weighting—a higher debt-to-credit ratio will have a more negative effect that it did in the classical FICO scoring model.
-Numerous late payments will also have a more negative impact, while an occasional late payment will have less impact than in Classic FICO.
+More positive weight will be given to users who have multiple types of credit, such as auto loans and mortgages, in addition to credit card history, while the debt-to-credit ratio — the total debt compared to a user's total credit line — will be given greater weighting — a higher debt-to-credit ratio will have a more negative effect that it did in the classical FICO scoring model.
+Late payments will also have a more negative impact, while an occasional late payment will have less impact than in Classic FICO.
 FICO 08 scores should start appearing in the 2nd quarter of 2008.
 Experian and TransUnion will be using the scoring system, but it is uncertain at this time whether Equifax will be using it.

 Credit Freeze for All

 (October, 2007) Many cases of identity theft rely on stolen social security numbers, which are then used to open credit accounts, often with high balances.
-The thieves max out the credit lines without any intention of paying back the loans, which leaves the people with those social security numbers on the hook.
+The thieves max out the credit lines without intending to repay the loans, leaving the victims on the hook.
 The identity theft victims then must go through the travails of convincing credit bureaus and creditors that it was not them who took out the lines of credit, and that they were the victims of identity theft.

 A credit freeze, which stops the credit bureaus from issuing credit reports to potential creditors, prevents the thieves from getting any more credit with that person's identity, since almost all creditors require a credit report before they will issue credit or pay out loans.
 The disadvantage is that the victim of identity theft also cannot get any more credit until he unfreezes his account.

-39 states have various laws that allowed consumers to freeze their credit reports, at least to some extent, but now that the credit bureaus see the growing trend, and also see the potential profits to be made by allowing consumers to freeze and unfreeze their credit reports for a fee, all 3 have decided to allow it regardless of where the consumers live.
-TransUnion was the 1st, while Equifax and Experian will allow it soon—Experian on November 1, 2007.
-The current fee is $10 to freeze it and $10 to unfreeze it, for each report, except in those states that require a lower fee, and it is free for any victims of identity theft.
-Therefore, a consumer who is not a victim of identity theft will have to spend $60 to freeze and unfreeze all 3 credit reports.
+The laws of 39 states gave consumers some options to freeze their credit reports, but now that the credit bureaus see the growing trend, and also see the potential profits to be made by allowing consumers to freeze and unfreeze their credit reports for a fee, all 3 have decided to allow it regardless of where the consumers live.
 The freeze request can be made by mail, telephone, or email.
 Freezing is free for victims of identity theft.